iv4xr-project/JLabGym/docs/contest/contest2021.md

 Your submission will be benchmarked against one or more sets of levels.
 The benchmark sets are deliberately kept secret from you, but you can assume the following:

-* The levels will have only a single character/agent to control.
+* The levels will have only a single character/agent to control (its ID will be `"agent0"`).
 * All levels only have a single floor (so, no multi-floor setup).
 * The difficulty level (see below) is at most 3.